michael-hart/vauilt-hunters-player-reset/README.md

 TODO: add image for repo

 This mod adds a few simple commands for resetting vault data associated with a player.
-It uses a separate command, `reset_player`, instead of the built-in `reset` to avoid conflicting.
+It uses a separate command, `reset_player`, instead of the built-in `reset` to avoid conflicting commands.

 ## Installation